-As of 15th March, there are 5.5M individuals in Malaysia who have registered for Covid-19 vaccine through the MySejahtera app.
-As we all know, Malaysia launched the very first batch of Covid-19 vaccine on 24th February 2021 and that time, The Prime Minister, Tan Sri Muhyiddin was among Malaysian that received the first shot.
-By 29th March 2021, Malaysia will completed the vaccine delivery for the first quarter of this year.
+As of 15th March, there are 5.5M individuals in Malaysia who have registered for the Covid-19 vaccine through the MySejahtera app.
+As we all know, Malaysia launched the very first batch of Covid-19 vaccine on 24th February 2021, and at that time, The Prime Minister, Tan Sri Muhyiddin was among the Malaysian that received the first shot.
+By 29th March 2021, Malaysia will complete the vaccine delivery for the first quarter of this year.

 Updates on Malaysia National Vaccine Programme

 So far there were 301,699 who had received vaccine injections through the national vaccine programme for the first phase.
 Nurses are among the biggest group (23.86%); doctors (22.23%); other health groups like pharmacist, medical assistance & ambulance drivers (23.4%); army, police & others (21.33%); and only 0.11% (302) involved government administrative members and elected representative, informed by Khairy Jamaluddin, the vaccine programme's coordinating minister.